noda/selfhost-service-skeleton/README.md

     The system should now be up and running.

-7. In your browser visit the URL [http://127.0.0.1:5000/sleep/10](http://127.0.0.1:5000/sleep/10).
-This will trigger a 10 second task.
-Watch the output from the Celery Worker.
+7. In your browser, visit the URL [http://127.0.0.1:5000/sleep/10](http://127.0.0.1:5000/sleep/10).
+This will trigger a 10-second task.
+Then, watch the output from the Celery Worker.

 ## The Celery Worker

 ### The --pool option

-You can choose between processes or threads, using the --pool command line argument.
-Use a gevent execution pool, spawning 100 green threads (you need to pip-install gevent):
+You can choose between processes or threads using the --pool command-line argument.
+For example, use a gevent execution pool, spawning 100 green threads (you need to pip-install gevent):

 ```
 # start celery worker with the gevent pool